Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 28

-**Goal:** There is a git repository at ssh://bandit28-git@localhost/home/bandit28-git/repo via the port 2220.
-The password for the user bandit28-git is the same as for the user bandit28.
+**Goal:** There is a git repository at `ssh://bandit28-git@localhost/home/bandit28-git/repo` via the port `2220`.
+The password for the user `bandit28-git` is the same as for the user `bandit28`.
 Clone the repository and find the password for the next level.

-While the goal is similar to the last level but password is not present here...
-Maybe in the last commit?? and few quick commands for git and found it.
+Although the objective was similar to the previous level, the password was not found in the current repository files.
+I suspected it might be located in an earlier commit.
+Using basic Git commands, I located the password as follows:

 ```bash
 mktemp -d